District DREAMS Coordinator

 Peace Corps Response positions are open to returned Volunteers or U.S. citizens with significant professional and technical experience.

-Three District DREAMS Coordinators with two years’ experience in working with health systems in a developing country and demonstrated commitment to capacity strengthening of local stakeholders will be the key role in coordinating, collaborating, and communicating between implementing partners under the DREAMS project and the district.
-They will collaborate with the District AIDS Coordinator (DAC), convene regular DREAMS coordination meetings in Blantyre to include implementing partners, government counterparts, and other stakeholders.
+3 District DREAMS Coordinators with two years’ experience in working with health systems in a developing country and demonstrated commitment to capacity strengthening of local stakeholders will play a key role in coordinating, collaborating, and communicating between implementing partners under the DREAMS project and the district.
+They will collaborate with the District AIDS Coordinator (DAC), convene regular DREAMS coordination meetings in to include implementing partners, government counterparts, and other stakeholders.
 Other duties include supporting the development of detailed district mapping of partners and their activities for improved coordination and efficiency, strengthening the capacity of the DAC for coordination of HIV activities, and identifying and addressing any implementation of challenges occurring on the ground.

-• Bachelor’s Degree in Health, Education, or related fields
+• Bachelor’s degree in Health, Education, or other related fields

 • Demonstrated commitment to capacity strengthening of local stakeholders

 • Strong planning and problem solving skills as well as creative thinking

 • Self-motivated, forward thinking, and able to analyze challenges and gaps

 The Peace Corps embraces and leverages the diversity of its volunteers as a reflection of America's diversity.
 Peace Corps Response is committed to reflecting the diversity of the United States in the professionals we send into the field to support the mission of world peace and friendship.
 Applicants with diverse backgrounds are encouraged to apply.

 Learn more about the Volunteer experience in Malawi: Get detailed information on culture, communications, housing, health, and safety -- including health and crime statistics -- in order to make a well-informed decision about serving.